btatkinson/golf_ratings/README.md

 I don't use any exotic packages, I think all are standard python data science tools.
 The packages I use to plot might be unique, especially [seaborn](https://seaborn.pydata.org/).

 ### Running
 The biggest challenge to replicating this repo yourself will be supplying the data.
 I tried to comment the code as best I could, but as this was a personal hobby project, I did take shortcuts in a couple of spots and left commented out code in some areas. ``` main.py ``` contains almost all of the logic needed.
-If you see a function you don't recognize, it probably exists in helpers.
+If you see a function you don't recognize, it probably exists in ```helpers.py```.
 I use classes described in the classes folder, including Elo, Glicko, and Player. ``` python3 main.py ``` is what I use to execute.

+I separated out the file to create graphs.
+That's ```analyze.py```.
+It's not fun to parse through, because it's full of temporary code meant for discard.
+I kept it in case a Medium reader wanted to see it.

 I quickly wrote ```predict.py``` to predict matchups in the 2019 Traveler's championship.
 It's far from perfect but it's a good start to using the ratings to predict matchups.